koustuvsinha/fcc-java-drafts/Java-Basics.md

 ### Constructors

-Whats the point then?
+What's the point then?
 I should be able to store data in it right?

 Thats when we use either Getter / Setter methods or in this case Constructors to initialize a class.
 Basically every Java Class has a constructor, which is the method which is called first when any object of the class is initialized.
 Think of it as a bit of starter code.